-A maximum fare can be as much as £8.90 per rail journey (or up to £14.00 for an incomplete journey to/from Gatwick Airport) and does not count towards a daily cap.
+A maximum fare is £8.00 in Zones 1-9 (or up to £19.80 for travel outside the London fare zones) and does not count towards a daily cap.

 You can get an incomplete journey if you don't touch in at the start, or touch out at the end, of your journey on Tube, DLR, London Overground, TfL Rail, National Rail services in London and on Thames Clippers River Bus services.
 You're more likely to do this if you're at an unfamiliar or busy station or pier, or if your journey's been disrupted.
 Other common reasons for not touching in and out are:

 You should always touch in and out, even if the gates at stations are open.
 Where there are no gates you should use a freestanding yellow card reader.
 Freestanding yellow card readers are located at station entrances, exits and platforms.